Apply for "JUST SOCIETY: The Rule of Law and Equal Access to Welfare" here. EXTENDED DEADLINE: 10 MARCH!

 The course is available to everyone with a BA-degree from law or social sciences.

 Currently, the course is offered in collaboration with our four partner universities institutions and primarily target MA-students and alumni from these universities.
+However, students or graduates from other universities of the four countries are also eligible.

 If you would like to have our course offered at your educational institution, please send us an email at: firstname.lastname@example.org